safing/docs/portmaster/implementation/overview.md

 layout: base
 ---

 Before diving into details it is important to understand the big picture.
-Just as any machine, the Portmaster has many parts and gears that have to work together seamlessly to deliver the privacy you deserve.
+As any machine, the Portmaster has many parts and gears that have to work together seamlessly to deliver the privacy you deserve.
 Take a look:

 ![Portmaster Big Picture](/assets/images/big_picture.jpg)

 ### User Interface

 The User Interface allows you to seamlessly interact with the Portmaster's technical might.
-Easily view activities on your device, configure settings or define rules.
+Easily view activities on your device, block domains, configure settings and rules.

 [Read details on how this is implemented](/portmaster/implementation/user-interface/)